whackengine/whacklib/README.md

-# Skywhack Globals
+# SkyWhack Globals

-This repository contains the ActionScript sources for all of the Skywhack globals, including the base component set.
+This repository contains the ActionScript sources for all of the SkyWhack globals, including the base component set.

 ## License